Vice President for Enrollment Management and Student Affairs

 Location: Student Affairs is located in the Speare Administration Building, third floor, Room 305

-Reports: Dean of Students, Undergraduate Admissions, Campus Ministry, Student Union, Community Service Center, Conference Services, Counseling & Human Relations Center, Dining Services, Financial Aid, Health Services, International Student Services, Intramural and Recreation, Orientation, Outdoor Center, Residential Life and Housing, Student Activities, Veteran’s Service Center, University Police and Safety, SAGE Center, Wellness Center
+Reports: Dean of Students, Undergraduate Admissions, Campus Ministry, Student Union, Community Development and Diversity, Community Service Center, Conference Services, Counseling and Human Relations Center, Dining Services, Financial Aid, Health Services, International Student Services, Intramural and Recreation, Orientation, Outdoor Center, Residential Life and Housing, Student Activities, Veteran’s Service Center, University Police and Safety